tomcam/least-github-pages/docs/add-github-pages-preview.md

 * [Your GitHub Pages URL and adding preview to your README.md](add-github-pages-preview.md)
 ```

-## It can take a few moments to generate the current GitHub Pages page and formatting
+## It can take a few moments to generate the current GitHub Pages site

 GitHub Pages doesn't generate your new website every time you make changes to a repo.
 It updates "lazily", meaning
 that it won't generate the website until someone actually browses to the GitHub Pages URL.
 It can take up to a minute